Skip to main content

 The programme incorporates a variety of assessment methods across each academic year.
 The mix of assessments will seek to challenge and evaluate your knowledge, understanding and skills.
 Assessments for this programme include written assignments, webinar presentations, oral presentations, practical reports and demonstrations, evaluations and role-plays.
 Tutors provide support for assessments in class.
 There will also be opportunity for formative assessment and feedback during the delivery of each module to monitor learning, and to support and prepare you for the summative assessments which make up the module.
 Feedback on your summative assessments will be given which will allow you to guide efforts and activities in subsequent modules.
 Staff aim to return assessed work within a 20 working day timeframe (not including holidays) so that you can most benefit from the feedback.

 • Regular access to a computer with a reliable broadband internet connection in order to participate in webinars, download learning materials, watch recorded webinars and submit assignments.
-A headset with microphone will be required for participation in webinars and on-line tutorials.

 • Appropriate software is required: Microsoft Office and OpenOffice (freeware) are the only office suites supported.